A stable deep adversarial learning approach for geological facies generation: Stable stationnary GAN

-Another proposed strategy to improve the convergence of GANs is to make the support overlap more likely. \citet{DBLP:progressive_growing_of_gans} tried to stabilise the outputs of the generator and speed-up convergence by making a GAN model progressively grow.
+A proposed strategy to make the support overlap more likely concentrate on reducing the effect of the curse of dimensionality. \citet{DBLP:progressive_growing_of_gans} tried to stabilise the outputs of the generator and speed-up convergence by making a GAN model progressively grow.
 They built more and more detailed image generators, starting with a $4 \times 4$ generator, and then adding layers during training.
-Intuitively, this helps with the overlap problem, since the distributions will first match on lower resolutions where the overlap is more likely to be non-negligible.
+Intuitively, this helps with the overlap problem, since the distributions will match first on lower resolutions where the overlap is more likely to be non-negligible.

-This method helps the model learn, similarly to regularisation.
-Multi-Scale GANs \citep{msggan} are similar to the progressive growing of GAN \citep{DBLP:progressive_growing_of_gans}, using the same theoretical ideas, but diverge from the original method as the models do not grow throughout training.
-Instead, the model stays the same and learns at different scales from start to finish, because the generator generates the image at different scales while the discriminator assesses the realism of the image at different scales.
-This is done with connections from the intermediate layers of the generator to the intermediate layers of the discriminator.
-The real and generated images at different scales are concatenated through these connections to the activation features of the discriminator at the corresponding scale.
+Multi-Scale GANs \citep{msggan} relies on similar theoretical ideas to the progressive growing of GAN \citep{DBLP:progressive_growing_of_gans}, but diverge from the original method as the models do not grow throughout training.
+Instead, the models stay the same and learn at different scales from start to end.
+Thus the generator generates the realisation at different scales while the discriminator assesses the realism of the realisation at each scale.
+The real and generated realisations at different scales are concatenated through these connections to the activation features of the discriminator at the corresponding scale.

-The advantage over the progressive growing of GANs is a simpler implementation, as well as allowing gradient circulation in the model at all scales all along the training iterations, preventing the phenomenon of vanishing gradient where the gradient gets smaller and smaller during retro-propagation.
+The advantage over the progressive growing of GANs is a simpler implementation, as well as allowing gradient circulation in the model at all scales all along the training iterations, preventing the vanishing gradient problem.

+Instead of making the overlap more likely, another popular method avoids the problem completely by resorting to a different loss function.
+The Wasserstein-1 distance, a distance measure between two probability distributions, has been proposed in \citet{arjovsky2017wasserstein}.
+This loss is computed using its dual form named Kantorovich-Rubinstein dual (see Annex \ref{appendix_kr_dual} for details).
+This approach requires however the discriminator to be 1-Lipschitz (Annex \ref{appendix_kr_dual}).
+To enforce this condition, we use a Spectral Normalization \citep{spectral_normalisation}: